 The operating parameters and policies of the Group's treasury management function are established under formal Board authority.
 The formal treasury policy covers the areas of funding, counterparty risk, foreign exchange, controls and derivatives.
 Risk arising on counterparty default is controlled within a framework of dealing with high quality institutions and, by policy, limiting the amount of credit exposure to any one bank or institution.
 The Group uses financial instruments, including fixed and variable rate debt to finance operations, for capital spending programs and for general corporate purposes.
 Additionally, financial instruments, including derivative instruments are used to hedge exposure to interest rate, commodity and foreign currency risks.
 The Group does not use financial instruments for trading purposes.
 The Group mitigates the risk that counterparties to derivatives will fail to perform by contracting with major financial institutions having high credit ratings and considers the likelihood of counterparty failure to be remote.
 Trade debtors arise from a wide and varied customer base.
-There is no significant concentration of credit risk amongst any of the Group's most significant financial assets.
 The Group also holds no collateral in respect of its principal credit exposures.